erankova/Medical_Question_NLP/README.md

 **Recommendations:**

-For _<ins>Phase 1</ins>_ of this NLP task, we recommend implementing the model for the front desk staff, where the Healing Hearts team can coordinate around a process that pairs predicted class with the corresponding best professional equipped to answer these patient inquiries.
+For _<ins>Phase 1</ins>_ of this NLP task, we recommend implementing the model for the front desk staff, where the Healing Hands team can coordinate around a process that pairs predicted class with the corresponding best professional equipped to answer these patient inquiries.
 This process can be implemented via phone, email, and SMS - routing the questions based on their predicted subject.

 **Positive Implications:**